shaon2016/Android-Interview-Questions/README.md

 We should use my_recycler_view.setHasFixedSize(false) since wrap_content for width or height can change the size of our RecyclerView.
 When we talk about RecyclerView setHasFixedSize we are not talking about the quantity of elements inside of it but instead the the size of the View itself.

+* ***When might you use a FrameLayout?***

+Frame Layouts are designed to contain a single item, making them an efficient choice when you need to display a single View.
+If you add multiple Views to a FrameLayout then it’ll stack them one above the other, so FrameLayouts are also useful if you need overlapping Views, for example if you’re implementing an overlay or a HUD element.

+* ***What is LiveData?***

+LiveData is an observable data holder class.
+Unlike a regular observable, LiveData is lifecycle-aware, meaning it respects the lifecycle of other app components, such as activities, fragments, or services.
+This awareness ensures LiveData only updates app component observers that are in an active lifecycle state.

 # Design Pattern